NeoPlato/manim-livestream/README.md

 This particular one will render the scene and send the frames to the streaming protocol.

 ## Potential problems
-- Last 2 or 3 frames don't get sent
+- Last 2 or 3 frames don't get sent?
   Close the window and restart it with `open_client()`
-- The entire thing freezes
+- The entire thing freezes?
   Close the window and restart it with `open_client()`
-- Using any other streaming protocol
+- Using any other streaming protocol?
   As of yet, not a great plan.
 From experimentation rtp seems the most stable.
 However the streaming port shouldn't be too hard to modify.

 ## License and contribution
 The code is released as Free Software under the [GNU/GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
 Copying, adapting and republishing it is not only consent but also encouraged, particularly surrounding the subject of tests for the framework.

+## Addendum
+As long as the way Manim interprets scene compilation remains static, this library can easily be used with any `manim>=0.6.0`_(as far as I know)_.